 Koshi Tappu Wildlife Reserve is located on the overflowing expanse of the Sapta Koshi River, Nepal’s biggest river that flows through the Koshi Tappu Wildlife Reserve.
-The Wild Buffalo, the Blue Bull and the Gangetic Dolphin are predominant features of the Koshi Tappu Wildlife Reserve.
+The Wild Buffalo, the Blue Bull, and the Gangetic Dolphin are predominant features of the Koshi Tappu Wildlife Reserve.
 Over 300 birds are available at the Koshi Tappu Wildlife Reserve for birdwatchers with the internationally endangered Swamp Partridge.
-A wide range of faunal species inhabit the protected area.
+A wide range of faunal species inhabits the protected area.
 In its water courses and ponds, 200 species of fish have been recorded, most of which are resident.
 Two toad species, nine frog species, six lizard species, five snake species, 11 turtle species are recorded.
 Gharial and Mugger crocodile occur as well.
 The Koshi River also supports sparse populations of endangered species.